Arthur Gouge: Early life

 He attended Gravesend Technical School (now Gravesend Grammar School) then Woolwich Polytechnic.

 Career

-As he did not like school he left it at the age of 13 and took up a carpentry apprenticeship with a firm of builders.
-Once working he however soon developed a desire for learning and began studying engineering and mathematics at night school.
+As Gouge did not like school he left at the age of 13 and took up a carpentry apprenticeship with a firm of builders.
+Once working he developed a desire for learning and began studying engineering and mathematics at night school.
 This was eventually to lead to him obtaining a B.Sc. degree.

 Shorts

-He joined Short brothers in Kent in 1915 as an ordinary hand in their carpentry section.
+Gouge joined Short brothers in Kent in 1915 as an ordinary hand in their carpentry section.
 Charles Richard Fairey, of Fairey Aviation Company, had also worked around this time at Shorts.

 By the early 1920s Gouge had been noticed and he had been promoted to the test department which tested hull forms in a water tank at Rochester.